Zaurtime/smart_cctv/README.md

 * Click the deploy tab
 * Scroll down to Connect to GitHub and sign in / authorize when prompted
 * In the search box, find the repository you want to deploy and click connect
-* Scroll down to Manual deploy and choose the main branch
+* Scroll down to Manual Deploy and choose the main branch
-* Click deploy
+* Click Deploy

+This application has been deployed from Github using Heroku.
+Here's how:

+1. Create an account at heroku.com
+2. Create an app, give it a name and select a region
+3. Go to app settings and set DATABASE_URL to config vars
+4. Install the plugins dj-database-url and psycopg2-binary in terminal.
+5. Run pip3 freeze > requirements.txt so both are added to the requirements.txt file
+6. Create a Procfile with the text: web: gunicorn your_app_name.wsgi
+7. Ensure debug is set to false in the settings.py file, add localhost, smartcctv.herokuapp.com to the ALLOWED_HOSTS variable in settings.py
+8. In the settings.py ensure the connection is to the Heroku postgres database, no indentation if you are not using a separate test database.
+9. Run "python3 manage.py showmigrations" to check the status of the migrations

+10. Run "python3 manage.py migrate" to migrate the database

+11. Run "python3 manage.py createsuperuser" to create a super/admin user

+12. Run "python3 manage.py loaddata genres.json" on the categories file in products/fixtures to create the genres

+13. Run "python3 manage.py loaddata albums.json" on the products file in products/fixtures to create the albums

+14. Run "python3 manage.py loaddata tracks.json" on the products file in products/fixtures to create the tracks

+15. Install gunicorn (pip install gunicorn) and add it to the requirements.txt file using the command pip3 freeze > requirements.txt

+16. Disable collectstatic in Heroku before any code is pushed using the heroku settings config vars: set DISABLE_COLLECTSTATIC: 1

+17. Ensure the following environment variables are set in Heroku

+18. Connect the app to GitHub, and enable automatic deploys from the main if you wish

+19. Click deploy to deploy your application to Heroku for the first time

+20. Click on the link provided to access the application

+21. If you encounter any issues accessing the build logs is a good way to troubleshoot the issue

 ### Fork Repository
 To fork the repository by following these steps:
 1. Go to the GitHub repository
-2. Click on Fork button in upper right hand corner
+2. Click on Fork button in the upper right-hand corner
 <hr>

 ### Clone Repository
 You can clone the repository by following these steps:
 1. Go to the GitHub repository
 2. Locate the Code button above the list of files and click it
-3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
 4. Open Git Bash
 5. Change the current working directory to the one where you want the cloned directory
-6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY) 7.Press Enter to create your local clone.
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+7. Press Enter to create your local clone.

 ### Stripe
 * Create a developer account